-= total number of survey spaces between primary axles of a vehicle used as the basis for longitudinal analysis of each pair of survey lines representing the wheel paths of defined wheel path traffic.
-Lg equals the integer result of the primary axle spacing, ft, divided longitudinal elevation difference between LD_i corresponding pairs of points separated by Lg of defined wheel paths, mm (i = 1, 2, 3 \dots ($imax_L - Lg$)).
+Lg = total number of survey spaces between primary axles of a vehicle used as the basis for longitudinal analysis of each pair of survey lines representing the wheel paths of defined wheel path traffic.
+Lg equals the integer result of the primary axle spacing, in metres divided by s.